daiquocnguyen/QGNN/README.md

 	QGNN$ python train_graph_UnSup.py --dataset IMDBBINARY --batch_size 4 --hidden_size 256 --num_epochs 100 --num_GNN_layers 2 --learning_rate 0.0005 --model_name IMDBBINARY_bs4_hs256_fold0_k2_1

 - See [Graph-Transformer](https://github.com/daiquocnguyen/Graph-Transformer) for more details about unsupervised learning.
-Regarding the Pytorch implementation for the unsupervised learning, you should have Cython 0.29.13 and change to the `log_uniform` directory to perform `make` to build `SampledSoftmax`, and then add the `log_uniform` directory to your PYTHONPATH.
+Regarding the Pytorch implementation for the unsupervised learning, you should have Cython 0.29.13 and Scikit-learn	0.21 and then change to the `log_uniform` directory to perform `make` to build `SampledSoftmax`, and then add the `log_uniform` directory to your PYTHONPATH.

 ## Cite
 Please cite the paper whenever QGNN is used to produce published results or incorporated into other software: